Blog

 Following exceptional rainfall and severe flooding across parts of France, wildlife has been left struggling in the aftermath.
 Torrential storms have overwhelmed coastal habitats, leaving seabirds exhausted, injured, and in urgent need of care.

-In response, IFAW is rushing emergency funds to Réseau Centres De Soins Faune Sauvage as they rescue and rehabilitate of around 1,500 puffins affected by the storms.
+In response, IFAW is rushing emergency funds to Réseau Centres De Soins Faune Sauvage as they rescue and rehabilitate around 1,500 puffins affected by the storms.
 Acting quickly in the critical first days after the floods, local rescue teams are working tirelessly to save birds that would otherwise not survive.

 The birds impacted are Atlantic puffin, a species currently listed as Vulnerable on the IUCN Red List due to significant population declines across its range.